What is NodeDB

 Some databases claim to solve this by bolting on capabilities — "graph" as recursive JOINs, "timeseries" without columnar compression or continuous aggregation.
 The features exist in name but not in performance.

-Seven Engines
+Eight Engines

 Vector — HNSW index with SQ8, PQ, and IVF-PQ quantization.
 SIMD-accelerated distance math.
 Adaptive bitmap pre-filtering.